-We intend to continue to identify and respond to our customers' needs by introducing new product designs with an emphasis on supporting cuttingedge, wide area network, or WAN, technology; ease-of-use; performance; size; weight; cost; and power consumption.
+We intend to continue to identify and respond to our customers' needs by introducing new product designs with an emphasis on supporting cutting-edge, wide area network, or WAN, technology; ease-of-use; performance; size; weight; cost; and power consumption.
 We manage our products through a structured life-cycle process, from identifying initial customer requirements through development and commercial introduction to eventual phase-out.
 During product development, emphasis is placed on innovation, time-to-market, performance, meeting industry standards and customer product specifications, ease of integration, cost reduction, manufacturability, quality and reliability.

 The hardware used in our solutions is produced by contract manufacturers.
 Their services include component procurement, assembly, testing, quality control, and fulfillment.
-We have agreements with LG Innotek; Inventec Appliances Corporation, or IAC; Hon Hai Precision Industry co., LTD; and Benchmark Electronics for the outsourced manufacturing of our products.
-Under our manufacturing agreements, contract manufacturers provide us with services including component procurement, product manufacturing, final assembly, testing, quality control, and fulfillment.
+We have agreements with LG Innotek; Inventec Appliances Corporation, or IAC; Hon Hai Precision Industry Co., LTD; and Benchmark Electronics for the outsourced manufacturing of our products.
 In addition, we have an agreement with Mobiltron for certain distribution, fulfillment and repair services related to our business in Europe, the Middle East and Africa, or EMEA.